DanonymousCoder/Quotes-generator/README.md

 # Quotes-generator
 This repository is created to generate random inspirational quotes when it is run ........
 I'm looking forward to adding more quotes to make it fun and exciting.....
-Thank you
+Thank you.